 After you check out your town’s laws regarding backyard farms you might also need to check in with your Home Owner’s Association.
 Find out if they have rules about keeping livestock or gardens.
 Some might be ok if you rip up your front lawn and turn it into a vegetable garden, but some will not.
 Find out if you need a privacy fence installed in order to keep animals in the yard.

 Finally, if you are planning on adding animals to your yard, and especially if you have really close neighbors, it is nice to check in with neighbors you share a property line with.
 Let them know about the animals you are planning to keep – and maybe bribe them with free eggs, honey, or goat’s milk if they seem hesitant.

 Think about your farm layout with neighbors in mind

-The sounds & smells of your farm will not just effect you, but everyone around you.
-You might think the perfect place for your compost pile is at the north end of your garden, but if that also happens to be 20 feet from your neighbor’s back deck, you should really rethink that placement.
+The sounds and smells of your farm will not just affect you, but everyone around you.
+You might think the perfect place for your compost pile is at the north end of your garden.
+If that also happens to be 20 feet from your neighbor’s back deck, you should really rethink that placement.
 Don’t position your chicken coop outside of your neighbor’s bedroom window.
-Taking your neighbors into consideration is not only a nice thing to do, it could also save you from getting complaints raised against you to the town.
+Taking your neighbors into consideration is not only a nice thing to do, but it could also save you from getting complaints raised against you to the town.